-This appears somewhat similar to the function of Structure Two at the nearby Barnhouse Settlement, with its remarkable longevity.
+This appears somewhat similar to the function of House Two at the nearby Barnhouse Settlement, with its remarkable longevity.

 However, Structure One represents a significant and continuing archaeological challenge, with at least 14 layers of floor deposits yet to be worked through.